Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Related Work

 There is also a general lack of documentation regarding IoT node behavior, server configuration options (e.g., MQTT broker configuration) and the exact implementation or parameters used to perform the attacks.
 This information is crucial because many attacks can behave differently depending on the configuration of both the victim and attacker.
 For example, some MQTT broker implementations and versions are not affected by the MQTT authentication bypass and packet crafting attacks included in~\cite{Hussain2021}, rendering those attacks irrelevant.
 Similarly, real botnet source code needs certain modifications to make them work in a testbed or limit some potential threats to external networks; however, those patches are not provided in the datasets that include real botnets.

-To the best of our knowledge, the testbeds used to generate the described datasets are not published.
+To the best of our knowledge, the cybersecurity testbeds used to generate the cited datasets are not published, except for the testbeds in~\cite{Antonioli2015} and~\cite{Eckhart2018}.
 This limits extendibility and reproducibility because it prevents other researchers from building upon, reusing or adapting the testbed to generate specialized datasets that best suit their needs.